ayednaber/Learning_React.js/airbnb_experiences_clone/README.md

 At first, our Card component was hard-coded, but now we will start using props in it to make it more dynamic.

+### Conditional Rendering

+In our `data.js` file, we have a field called `openSpots`, and based on that, we can set if our cards are sold out, or they are still available, or whatever the case may be.
+We can easily do this with the power of React.
+This is illustrated in `App.js`, where we get the openSpots field from our card data, and based on it, we perform conditional rendering of elements.

 ### `npm start`